UniversalDependencies/UD_Thai-PUD/README.md

 # Changelog

 * 2021-05-15 v2.8
-  * Adverbially used nominals must be 'obl', not 'advmod'.
+  * Adverbially used nominals are now 'obl', not 'advmod'.
-  * Adverbially used verbs must be 'advcl', not 'advmod'.
+  * Adverbially used verbs are now 'advcl', not 'advmod'.
+  * Auxiliary verbs are now 'AUX', not 'VERB'.
 * 2018-07-01 v2.2
   * First official release after it was used as a surprise dataset in the CoNLL 2018 shared task.